I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Methodology

 We observe that this clamping operation is overly restrictive, as it suppresses informative negative values and introduces significant downstream errors.
 To address this, we introduce a tunable scalar parameter $\lambda$ that relaxes the lower bound:

-yielding a more robust variant, which we denote as $\lambda\text{-ShiftGELU}$ (see Algorithm~\ref{alg:shiftGELU}).
+yielding a more robust variant, which we denote as $\lambda\text{-ShiftGELU}$ (see~\ref{app1} for the pseudo-code).
 The choice of $\lambda$ is closely tied to the internal precision $k_{\text{inter}}$, as it governs the dynamic range of intermediate computations.
-In practice, we set $\lambda$ to 6 and $k_{inter}$ to 23.
 To ensure the power term $S_x I_e$ is an integer, I-ViT decomposes it into an integer part $q$ and a decimal part $r$ as follows:

 where $q$ and $r$ are integers, and $\ll$ denotes the left bit-shift operator.
 To prevent excessively small values, the right shift by $q$ is moderated using $k_{\text{inter}}$.
+Setting $k_{\text{inter}}$ too low results in a loss of precision for intermediate computations and therefore significant accuracy degradation.
+On the other hand, setting $k_{\text{inter}}$ too high is inefficient; maximal precision could have been obtained with a lower value and therefore fewer bit-shifting operations.
+Through manual hyperparameter tuning, we experimentally find $\lambda = 6$ and $k_{\text{inter}} = 23$ strikes this balance point.
 Finally, division inside the sigmoid is replaced by an integer-only operator:

 where $k_{\text{out}}$ sets the output scale, $I_{exp} \approx e^{S_x \cdot (I_p - I_{\max})}$, and $I'_{exp} \approx e^{-S_x I_{\max}}$.
 The corresponding scaling factor is $S_{div} = 2^{-(k_{out} - 1)}$.
 In addition to the new $\lambda$-ShiftGELU operator, we introduce several modifications to the encoder.
 Specifically, we remove the Dropout and DropPath regularization layers, as these stochastic operations are unnecessary for our quantization approach and introduce variability incompatible with integer-only inference.
 Unlike I-ViT, we also quantize the class and positional embeddings, ensuring integer-only computation.
 Crucially, all weights, biases, embeddings, and scaling factors can be stored in integer form (through dyadic representation), so that the model is integer-only not just in execution but also in storage.